maxipon/Play.APIs/README.md

 - Example 1: Use Postman to test how Catalog and Inventory services interacts with each other.
 Remember to use it with RabbitMQ (you can navigate to localhost:27017) for additional information!

 ## Contributing
+freeCodeCamp has guided me throughout this project, so remember to check them out for their detailed & quality tutorial 🎉

 We welcome contributions from the community.
 To contribute, follow these steps: